litt1e-p/CALayer-CurveMaker/README.md

 # CALayer-CurveMaker
-make curve layers for view or layer
+make curve layers for UIView or layer